mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

 Mapping description
 -------------------

-Note that Mixxx doesn't have the concept of a single "master" deck for sync.
+Note that Mixxx doesn't have the concept of a single "leader" deck for sync.
 Instead, push and hold the :hwlabel:`SYNC` button to "lock" sync on for all decks you want to remain in sync.
 Or you can push :hwlabel:`SHIFT` + :hwlabel:`SYNC` to lock sync on.
 Refer to `the Mixxx